w3f/Grants-Program/applications/blockchainia.md

 ### Overview

  Blockchainia delivers the benefits of digital ownership straight to gamers fingertips.
 Our infrastructure will enable developers to create games for gamers that decide to take ownership of their digital achievements.
 The Blockchainia library of pallets enables affordable pay-to-play games that forever immortalize gamings greatest moments on-chain.
-As an eventual competive gaming metaverse, Blockchaina's ecosystem includes a community hosted online multiplayer infrastructure consisting of game servers that will interact directly with our parachain for user moderated online gaming.
+As an eventual competitive gaming metaverse, Blockchaina's ecosystem includes a community hosted online multiplayer infrastructure consisting of game servers that will interact directly with our parachain for user moderated online gaming.

 Our Milestone 1 open-source pallets will enable:
-- a browser based PvPvE first-person shooter (Player vs Player vs Environment (AI) Enemy )
+- a browser based PvPvE first-person shooter (Player vs Player vs Environment (AI) Enemy)
 - a leader board that aggregates in-game earned on-chain statistics by week, month, and year.
  - air dropped NFTs earned by completing in game tasks and leader board achievements
  - environment enemies spawned from on-chain NFT assets that funnel spoils back to its owner's wallet